ChaoLiAtRIKEN/ChaoLiAtRIKEN.github.io/index.md

 ---

 ## News and Updates
 - **Mar.
-2025**:  The FY2025 Houga Collaboration Seed Fund has been accepted.
+2025**:  The FY2025 Houga Collaboration Seed Fund has been accepted🎉.
 This joint project, in collaboration with Dr. Xiyang Sun [[link]](https://albertlordsun.github.io/biography/) from RIKEN-CBS, is titled *Quantum Tensor Networks Reforge Probabilistic Causal Inference for Multisensory Integration in Adult Drosophila*.
 - **Mar.
 2025**: Two papers accepted at *CVPR'25* [[link]](https://cvpr.thecvf.com)!
 Fantastic effort from all collaborators!
 - **Mar.
 2025**: Several trips are scheduled this month: *AIP-Retreat* (5-7); *JNNS Brain/Mind workshop* (10-12); *Tianyuan Math.
 Seminar* (16-22).
 - **Jan.
 2025**：I will attend *7th R-CCS International Symposium on January 23-24, 2025, Kobe, Japan*.
 The theme this time is Fugaku and FugakuNEXT: Classical, Quantum, and AI.